 Compassion: 2 of 3 Incredible Vegan Lifestyle Benefits to Amplify Awakening

 Welcome to article 2 of 3 in this series about how a vegan lifestyle can amplify spiritual awakening.
 In the first article, we discussed the health benefits of a plant-based diet.
 This article will look at the potential benefits of a vegan lifestyle on compassion and how it relates to your spiritual development.
-In the final article, we will explore the potential of veganism for spiritual advancement to amplify your awakening as a spiritual Goddess.
+In the final article, we will explore the potential of veganism for spiritual detoxification and advancement to amplify your awakening as a spiritual Goddess.

 Non-Violence in Religion and Spirituality

 In Eastern religions, Ahimsa is one of the key virtues.
 Ahimsa means non-violence towards all living beings, including the self.
 In these systems, there is a direct link between compassion and spirituality.

 In Buddhism, Ahimsa is the first precept of the moral code of ethics practiced by all Buddhists, whether monastic or lay.
 The Buddha taught that to progress spiritually, you need to be free from the guilt associated with killing, and that all beings have the will to live, and therefore, to take their life for your own benefit is morally wrong.

 “All beings tremble before danger.
 All fear death.
 When you consider this, you will not kill or cause someone else to kill.
 All beings fear before danger.
 Life is dear to all.”~ The Buddha, The Dhammapada

 Similarly, in Jainism, Ahimsa is the first of the five fundamental vows of the Mahavratas, or ‘Great Vows.’
 All the other vows, Satya or truth, for example, are there to support the first vow of Ahimsa.
 We can see how compassion and spirituality are very intrinsically linked.